az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-FACILITATOR-SCRIPT.md

 1. "Which of these truly need a team decision before work begins?"
 2. "Which of these are clearly minor-release work, and which might still be narrowed into patch-safe work?"
 3. "Which open questions require discovery versus a policy decision?"
+4. "Are the preliminary Phase 0 working drafts directionally correct enough to use as the working basis for implementation planning on #5541 and #5539?"

 Likely decisions to capture: